Ibaslogic/Ibaslogic/src/contents/articles/2020-06-07-simple-guide-to-react-form/simple-guide-to-react-form.md

 ![react form project](./images/react-form-input.gif)

-And you can find all [the project source code here](https://github.com/Ibaslogic/react-form-inputs/blob/master/src/App.js "react form source code").

 As you can see, we are getting the input values in real-time (and on every keystroke for the text input).
 This is one of the beauty of React.
 You can take advantage of this and [build a Meme generator app](/meme-generator-with-react-hooks/ "Meme generator app").

 Just so you can follow along with me, let’s create a simple React project.
 So, run the following command from your terminal: